Lyndir/MasterPassword/External/TestFlightSDK/README.txt

     3. Set Folders to "Create groups for any added folders"
     4. Select all targets that you want to add the SDK to

-2. Verify that libTestFlight.a has been added to the Link Binary With Libraries Build Phase for the targets you want to use the SDK with
+2. Verify that libTestFlight.a and has been added to the Link Binary With Libraries Build Phase for the targets you want to use the SDK with

     1. Select your Project in the Project Navigator
     2. Select the target you want to enable the SDK for